 Media Situation - Balkanmedia

-After 23 years since Republic of Moldova re-gained its independence, the Moldovan media still face a series of problems that hinder the development of a free and independent press.
-A number of changes in media legislation, made in 2010 by the Moldovan Parliament, lead to upgrading the status of the media from "not free" to "partly free" in international media freedom rankings.
-However, since then, there were no more significant developments in this area that would have allowed Moldova to join countries with a free press.
+After re-gaining its independence in 1992, the media market of the Republic of Moldova is still facing a series of problems that hinder the development of a free and independent press.
+A number of changes in media legislation, made in 2010 by the Moldovan Parliament, lead to the NGO Freedom House upgrading the status of the media from "not free" to "partly free" in its annual media freedom ranking.
+However, since then, there were no more significant developments in this area that would have allowed Moldova to join countries with the status of a free press.

-According to the Press Freedom report released in 2013, the lack of significant progress is almost entirely explained by the status quo in domestic politics and in relevant legislation.
-Insufficient media freedom and independence have been cited as key shortcomings in the implementation of all action plans approved by Moldovan governments since 2009, when the democratic forces came to power replacing the Communist Party.
-Even though the democratic governments pledged for reforming legislation and supporting the development of an independent press, the authorities’ commitments were implemented only in proportion of 30 percent, with many of the provisions regarding media liberalization and freedom of expression remaining unresolved.
-These issues include reforming the public broadcaster, privatization of the state periodical, and de-monopolization of the media market by establishing a legal framework that would allow the disclosure of owners and investors of media outlets.
+According to the country’s Independent Journalism Center (IJC), the lack of significant progress is almost entirely explained by the status quo in domestic politics and in relevant legislation.
+Insufficient media freedom and independence have been cited as key shortcomings in the implementation of all action plans approved by Moldovan Governments since 2009, when the democratic forces came to power replacing the Communist Party.
+Even though the democratic Governments pledged for reforming legislation and supporting the development of an independent press, the authorities’ commitments were implemented only in proportion of 30 percent, with many of the provisions regarding media liberalisation and freedom of expression remaining unresolved.
+These issues include reforming the public broadcaster and privatisation of the state periodical.
+In March 2015, the legislation was amended by adding the obligation to publish the names of media owners in order to increase transparency of the market.
+But the adjustment did not have the effect wanted: Many media owners started undermining the law by passing the licences on to intermediaries or even fake owners, the IJC reports.
 Among other problems that the media have been facing are: pressure and intimidation from officials, difficult access to information of public interest, poor professionalism, etc.

 - Access of Moldovan mass media to information: problems and perspectives(Accesul mass-media la informaţie în Republica Moldova: probleme şi perspective).
 Independent Journalism Center, 2014